l77l77/mbaytas.github.io/research/azalea/index.md

 Most designs for enriching remote conversations increase the quantity and fidelity of what is communicated.
 Azalea follows a different design ethos we call "diminished reality" – it removes and obfuscates signals as well as distractions, creating space to focus on what really matters.

-As a research project, Azalea demonstrates how we can leverage the often untapped capabilities of everyday computational artifacts – like smartphones – in symbiosis with physical product design, instantiates "diminished reality" as a design ethos, and expands the "somaesthetic design" approach to novel ground.
+As a research project, Azalea demonstrates leveraging subtle capabilities of everyday computational artifacts – like smartphones – in symbiosis with physical product design, instantiates "diminished reality" as a design ethos, and expands the "somaesthetic design" approach to novel ground.

 ---